 The underlying index assigns higher weights to companies with better Sustainable Development Key Performance Indicator (SD-KPI) scores.
 SD-KPIs are three particularly material environmental, social and governance (ESG) indicators for the expected business development of companies in 68 different sectors.
 The SD-KPI Standard was developed by SD-M on behalf of the German Environment Ministry and supported by the Sustainability Accounting Standards Board (SASB).

 Changes in interest rates have a significant influence on the results of fixed-income securities issued by companies.
 Potential or actual downgrades in the credit rating can increase the assumed risk level.
-This is one of the risk factors to consider before investing in a Corporate Bonds ETF.

 For more information on risks, please see the “Risk Factors” section of the relevant Fund’s prospectus, available on www.vaneck.com.